jmoenig/Snap/DEVLOG.md

     * new "skew" primitive block for costumes
     * special "receivers" type input slots for custom blocks (as in the "broadcast" primitive)
     * metaprogramming support for message-receiver type multi-slots (number: 16, spec: "receive", mnemonic: "receivers")
+    * special "send data" type input slots for custom blocks (as in the "switch to scene" primitive)
+    * metaprogramming support for send-data type multi-slots (number: 17, spec: "send")
 * **Notable Changes:**
     * when querying the defintion of a block via metaprogramming the number of inputs of the resulting ring now matches that of the header expression
     * block label symbols are now shown with their name prefixed by "$" instead of an underscore to avoid confusing them with inputs when metaprogramming